Problems in traditional A/B testing

 Traditional A/B testing is relatively trivial: you are encouraged to make small changes on a single page, and see how they impact one metric on the current time range.
 However, there is so much more you can do to your growth that is not possible with this method.

-- Market discovery — optimizing for a better audience that wants your product more than than the other segments
+- Content marketing — optimizing for a better audience that wants your product more than than the other segments

 In traditional A/B testing, the results take too long to develop.